OC GRIP BY THE NUMBERS

 Increase in Well-being

-Program design: By the end of the period, students/youth receiving gang prevention and resiliency building curricula will report an increase in well-being as measured by pre-post results using the Youth Resiliency Survey and the PROMIS-Youth Survey.
+Program design: By the end of the period, 70% of students/youth receiving gang prevention and resiliency building curricula will report an increase in well-being as measured by pre-post results using the Youth Resiliency Survey and the PROMIS-Youth Survey.

 Percentage of students/youth